-The dynamics of the Antarctic Ice Sheet is largely controlled by fast moving ice streams [3, 4] whose efficiency is affected by the lubricating effect of water in a weak basal layer.
-The melting/freezing rate at the bottom of the ice depends on the sub-glacial geological conditions, including sub-glacial geothermal flux [5, 6, 7].
-Unfortunately, heat flow information across Antarctica is exceedingly rare.
-A full understanding of the behavior of the Antarctic Ice Sheet and of its role in global climate change, therefore, will require better knowledge of the geothermal flux across Antarctica.
+Heat flow measured at the Earth's surface is related to the temperatures of the Earth's crust and upper mantle and therefore provides valuable information about the structure and dynamics of the Earth's interior.
+Heat flow may also have an important effect in the dynamics of the ice sheets which are largely controlled by fast moving ice streams [3,4] whose efficiency is affected by the lubricating effect of water in a weak basal layer.
+The melting/ freezing rate at the bottom of the ice depends on the sub-glacial geological conditions, including sub-glacial geothermal flux [5-7].